 I enjoy facilitating the opening to what we are.
 I participate in multiple modalities.

-I recently wrote a master’s thesis in philosophy at Freie Universität, Berlin.¹ It’s about ‘das Ereignis’ in Heidegger’s late work: about experience, historical contingency, and groundlessness.
+I once wrote a master’s thesis in philosophy at Freie Universität, Berlin.¹ It was about ‘das Ereignis’ in Heidegger’s late work: about experience, historical contingency, and groundlessness.
 This was made possible by the DAAD’s generosity.
+Now I live unencumbered by the word: the limits of thought have been experienced and life continues.

 Regarding philosophy.
 Having grown up in a household without books, I began seriously reading and thinking when I discovered as a teenager that the questions I’d always asked weren’t mere pathological aberrations, but have a long history.
 My first philosophical teachers were Bertrand Russell and Friedrich Nietzsche, a seemingly odd, but historically meaningful combination.
 From 2007 to 2009 I was momentously digging in the cul-de-sac that is Analytic Philosophy, before I recognized what it was.
 This period was formally concluded with a Bachelors degree from the University of California, Berkeley.
 There I had the good fortune of encountering Hubert Dreyfus who used to mutter under his breath in Heidegger seminars.